From Heuristic Selection to Automated Algorithm Design: LLMs Benefit from Strong Priors: Conclusions

 In this paper, we addressed the challenges of \emph{understanding the impact of prompt design} and \emph{controlling the search process in LLM-driven optimization.} We conducted the first relevance analysis of prompt components in code generation of LLM-driven optimization approaches by using AttnLRP, confirming that the code-related content obtains the strongest influence.
 Motivated by this observation, we propose the benchmark-assisted guided evolutionary approach (BAG).
 By combining prior benchmark knowledge with a simple yet effective (1+1) elitist search strategy, BAG provides a principal way of guiding LLMs towards promising search regions of algorithm codes.

-Extensive experiments on two BBO suites demonstrated the superior performance of BAG, compared to five state-of-the-art LLM-driven optimization approaches, EoH, LHNS, LLaMEA, MCTS-AHD, and ReEvo.
+Extensive experiments on two BBO suites demonstrated the superior performance of BAG, compared to six state-of-the-art LLM-driven optimization approaches, EoH, LHNS, LLaMEA, MCTS-AHD, ReEvo, and~ShinkaEvolve.
 These results were consistent across 235 problem instances using three advanced LLMs.

 These findings confirm that benchmark knowledge can effectively guide LLM-driven optimization, offering both practical improvements and a novel perspective on prompt design in LLM-driven black-box optimization.
 While BAG has achieved competitive performance under the (1+1) elitist scheme, EoH shows advantages in particular scenarios, benefiting from the population-based design.
 A natural next step is to integrate benchmark knowledge into a population-based framework, which can enhance both the performance and robustness of LLM-driven approaches by enabling more diverse and efficient search dynamics.
 Furthermore, this study highlights the potential to connect classical automated algorithm generation and LLM-driven black-box optimization through the integration of benchmark knowledge.